WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

 Currently, the multi-year data set (`harmonized_data`) focuses only on harmonizing multiple years of **finalized** death certificate **statistical** files.
 This code and workflow could be adapted to incorporate additional types of death certificate files as well as preliminary data if it would be valuable to end users.

-# Workflow - New Users
+# Workflow
-This workflow details how users can leverage the pre-existing code to generate a new `harmonized_data` file for their teams.
+This workflow details how users can leverage the pre-existing code to generate a new `harmonized_data` file for their teams. **Note:** Users will only need to run the code 1 time per data refresh cycle.
+At the end of this workflow, the multiple year harmonized data set (`harmonized_data`) will be available for use without re-running this code.

 ## Pre-Requisites
 1. **All raw WA DOH CHS Death Certificate statistical data files are downloaded from Secure Access Washington and placed in a single folder location**.
 Preferably, this folder location will only store death data files and not include any documentation-related files.

 ## How to Run the Code
-**Note:** Users will only need to run the code 1 time per data refresh cycle.
-At the end of this workflow, the multiple year harmonized data set (`harmonized_data`) will be available for use without re-running this code.

 0. Open the `.Renviron` file and specify:
     - `RAW_DEATH_FILES_FOLDER` = Where your team stores WA DOH CHS Death Certificate Statistical Files